acquia/lightning/modules/lightning_telemetry/README.md

 # Lightning Telemetry

-This modules sends anonymized data about Drupal and Lightning usage to Acquia for product development purposes.
+This module sends anonymous data about Acquia product usage to Acquia for product development purposes.

+No private information will be gathered.
+Data will not be used marketing and will not be sold to any third parties.

+Telemetry is opt-in only and can be disabled at any time by uninstalling the lightning_telemetry module.

+# Requirements

+This module requires Drupal 8.5.x or later.